erikpu/political-messaging/README.md

 6. Use MergeAnnotations.ipynb to merge manual annotations for the gold-standard dataset with the Tweet dataset.
 7. Use ModelTuning.ipynb to find optimal parameter values for classifying Tweets using the gold-standard dataset.
 8. Use TweetClassification.ipynb to classify the remaining (unlabeled) Tweets with the optimal model.
+9. Use Results.ipynb to visualize the results for the selection of parties you wish to see.